 - Could we ask another “why” and find a more plausible root cause?

-In the above example, you could sign the maintenance guy up to a computer course; invest in a preventive maintenance program so service notifications are triggered automatically; configure servicing & replacement schedules as per manufacturers recommendations; even install a vibration sensor on the fan to predict a failure.
-Over time, continuous incremental investments and improvements like this compound, improving productivity of maintenance personnel and freeing up time previously lost fire-fighting breakdowns.
+In the example of the faulty fan that we used above, you could invest in technical training for your maintenance team; invest in a preventive maintenance program so service notifications are triggered automatically; configure servicing and replacement schedules as per manufacturers recommendations; or even install a vibration sensor on the fan to predict a failure.
+Over time, continuous incremental investments and improvements will compound, improving the productivity of maintenance personnel and freeing up time that was previously lost to fire-fighting breakdowns.